 A student should explore the small stamp with a circle around it.
 It is a copyright page containing everything you need.

 Acker, Mary.
 Several Magic Tips to Help Students & Young Writers to Overcome Writer’s Block and Other Delicate Situations.
-New York: Bedford/St. Martin's, 2015.
-Print.
+St. Martin's, 2015.

 A parenthetical citation is one of the most popular types of in-text quotes.
 Students, writers, and researchers locate short parenthetical descriptions to let the readers know the sections of their works retrieved from certain sources.
 A writer should mention the author’s surname and the quoted pages (you may exclude the details if they appear in the text’s body).